The benefits, compensation, and job stability are outstanding. Most of the projects you work on are interesting.

 Mediocre performers are often given chance after chance to continue their mediocrity because having a butt in a seat is more valuable than not having them.

-Make real prioritization decisions over half staffing everything.
 Follow up with teams that aren't delivering month after month to understand why.
-Odds are they full of mediocre performers with mediocre leaders covering for them.
+Odds are they're full of mediocre performers with mediocre leaders covering for them.

-Separately reward the teams they consistently excel.
+Separately reward the teams that consistently excel.

 The first round was a video call interview.
 This was terrible; they canceled the interview 30 minutes before without any reason.
 I had no idea what happened.
 They didn't even send an explanation.